AdamIsrael/CFP/README.md

-# CFP - Calls for Proposal
+# Talks

-This repository contains the submissions I've made in response to a *Call for Proposal (CFP)*.
+This repository contains the proposals, abstracts, and talks I've written or presented.

-## Who am I?